 About 1 in 26 people in the United States will develop a seizure disorder.
-Approximately 10 percent of individuals will experience one or more unprovoked seizures.
-However, having one seizure doesn't mean you have epilepsy.
-Usually, at least two or more seizures are required for the diagnosis of epilepsy.
-Seizure signs and symptoms vary.
-Some people with epilepsy simply stare blankly for a few seconds during a seizure, while others repeatedly twitch their arms or legs.
+Nearly 10 percent of individuals may have a single unprovoked seizure.
+However, a single seizure doesn't mean you have epilepsy.
+At least two unprovoked seizures are generally required for an epilepsy diagnosis.

 Nov.
 22, 2014